Azure Queues: Retry Poison Messages

 // Export private/public key pair to file

-privateKey = rsaProvider.ToXmlString(true);
+var privateKey = rsaProvider.ToXmlString(true);

-using (privateKeyFile = File.CreateText(privateKeyFileName))
+using (var privateKeyFile = File.CreateText(privateKeyFileName))

 {